-If we consider the right triangles in integers, the only one whose sides have for measures three consecutive integers is, as we know, the Egyptian triangle (3, 4, 5) which area has to fit 6; then there are two classes of triangles in integers which it belongs as a first triangle, the Egyptian triangle, 1 – those in which the hypotenuse exceeds of one their larger cathetus, 2 – those in which the larger cathetus exceeds of one the lesser.
+If we consider the right triangles in integers, the only one whose sides have for measures three consecutive integers is, as we know, the Egyptian triangle (3, 4, 5) whose area has to fit 6; then there are two classes of triangles in integers which it belongs as a first triangle, the Egyptian triangle, 1 – those in which the hypotenuse exceeds of one their larger cathetus, 2 – those in which the larger cathetus exceeds of one the lesser.
 The first of these two classes is given by the formula

 which for each odd value of n provides a right triangle in integer numbers (37).

-This resolution is the same as that, in the words of Proclus, was given by Pythagoras.
-The first triangle given by this formula, is for n = 3 and the Egyptian triangle; the second is for n = 5 and is the triangle (5, l2, 13) whose area is 30; the sum of the areas of the two triangles is 36.
+This resolution is the same as that, in the words of Proclus, given by Pythagoras.
+The first triangle given by this formula is for n = 3 and the Egyptian triangle; the second is for n = 5 and is the triangle (5, l2, 13) whose area is 30; the sum of the areas of the two triangles is 36.
 The problem of determining a right triangle in which the difference among catheti is equal to one, is a little more difficult and it was solved by the mathematician Girard; the first of these triangles is the Egyptian triangle, the second is the triangle (20, 21, 29) whose area is 210; the sum of the two areas is 216 = 63.

-We observe now that the 36 is the eighth triangular number and, at the same time, the sixth square that’s to say we have:
+We observe now that 36 is the eighth triangular number and, at the same time, the sixth square that’s to say we have:

 P ( 3, 8 ) = P ( 4, 6 ) = 36

-and we observe that the two numbers 3 and 8 are respectively the number of sides of the octahedron face and the number of faces, while the numbers 4 and 6 are similarly the number of sides of the face of the cube or hexahedron and the number of faces; and that these two cosmic figures, cube and octahedron are mutually polar.
-Similarly, the twentieth triangle, which is 210, is equal to 12ve pentagonal, we have that:
+and we observe that the two numbers 3 and 8 are respectively the number of sides of the octahedron face and the number of faces, while the numbers 4 and 6 are similarly the number of sides of the face of the cube or hexahedron and the number of faces; and that these two cosmic figures, cube, and octahedron are mutually polar.
+Similarly, the twentieth triangle, which is 210, is equal to the 12ve pentagonal, we have that:

 P ( 3, 20 ) = P ( 5, 12 ) = 210